The Australian eVisitor for citizens of Portugal is an online visa that permits Portuguese nationals to travel to the Commonwealth of Australia.

 - They must be outside Australia when applying for a visa and before receiving it

-- Specific health requirements must be met: travelers should be free from any disease or condition that could lead to significant healthcare and community service cost to the Australian community or likely limit access to Australian citizens and permanent residents to healthcare and community services
+- Specific health requirements must be met: travellers should be free from any disease or condition that could lead to significant healthcare and community service cost to the Australian community or likely limit access to Australian citizens and permanent residents to healthcare and community services

 - Character requirements must be fulfilled, meaning not having any substantial criminal record